thoughtworks/rosetta-jvm/README.md

 Rosetta JVM
 ===========

-Example project using GitHub data to create visualisations integrating many many JVM languages in the same codebase.
+Example project using GitHub data to create visualisations and integrating many many JVM languages in the same codebase.

 Usage
 =====